appsquickly/typhoon/README.md

 ### I'm Blown Away!

 Typhoon is a non-profit, community driven project.
-We only ask that if you've found it useful to star us on Github or send a tweet mentioning us.
-If you've written Typhoon related blog or tutorial, or published a new Typhoon powered app, we'd certainly be happy to hear about that - drop us a few lines at info@typhoonframework.org.
+We only ask that if you've found it useful to star us on Github or send a tweet mentioning us (@appsquickly).
+If you've written Typhoon related blog or tutorial, or published a new Typhoon powered app, we'd certainly be happy to hear about that too.

 # Contributing